 The role of Stakeholders' Relationship Committee is as follows:

-2. ensuring expeditious share transfer process in line with the proceedings of the Share Transfer Committee;
+• ensure expeditious share transfer process in line with the proceedings of the Share Transfer Committee;

-3. evaluating performance and service standards of the Registrar and Share Transfer Agent of the Company;
+• evaluate performance and service standards of the Registrar and Share Transfer Agent of the Company;

-During the financial year ended 31st March, 2013, the Committee met twice on 12th June, 2012 and 22nd January, 2013.
+During the Financial Year ended 31st March, 2015, the Committee met once on 19th December, 2014.